-Headlines make the blog post.
-Flub your headline, and even if the rest of the post is great, you’ll see far fewer results from your efforts.
+Do you know how to write headlines that turn anonymous visitors into known leads and help earn you money?
+Getting the headline right for your blog post, landing page, or product page is critical.
+Flub your headline, and even if the rest of the page or post is great, you’ll see far fewer results from your efforts.

 Posts with weak headlines get drastically fewer shares, fewer clickthroughs, fewer readers.
 And while all that might sound like a dread warning, there’s a sunny upside here: Get your headline right, and you’re halfway to success.